-Matthew Rushin was charged with attempted murder for a car accident.
+Matthew Rushin was charged with attempted murder, then later the charge was increased to two counts of aggravated malicious wounding, for a car accident.
 Here’s how that happened.

 Matthew Rushin, an 18-year-old Black, ADHD, and autistic college student, drives his friend to urgent care during a blizzard.
 On the way back, he is involved in a single car accident that nearly killed him, leaving him in a coma with a traumatic brain injury, two collapsed lungs, and severe bleeding around his brain.